-The Arvigo Techniques of Maya Abdominal Therapy® are founded on the ancient Mayan technique of abdominal massage which is an external non-invasive manipulation that repositions internal organs that have shifted, thereby restricting the flow of blood, lymph, nerve and chi.
+The Arvigo® Techniques of Maya Abdominal Therapy are founded on the ancient Mayan technique of abdominal massage which is an external non-invasive manipulation that repositions internal organs that have shifted, thereby restricting the flow of blood, lymph, nerve and chi.

 Based on over thirty years of training and experience in massage, naprapathy, herbology, and spiritual healing, Dr. Rosita Arvigo developed these techniques which now bear her name.
 This modality incorporates a holistic approach to health care which includes massage, anatomy and physiology, herbology, nutrition, and emotional and spiritual healing.
 Dr. Arvigo believes that with any natural healing technique, these areas must be simultaneously addressed to promote optimal health.

-Dr. Arvigo learned these techniques from her mentor, Don Elijio Panti, the great Maya Shaman of Belize, Central America with whom she apprenticed for ten years.
+Dr. Arvigo learned the basis from which these techniques were developed from her mentor, Don Elijio Panti, the great Maya Shaman of Belize, Central America with whom she apprenticed for ten years.
 Don Elijio believed that a woman's center is her uterus.
 "If a woman's uterus is out of balance, so is she," he would say.
 Midwives and healers of Central America agree that most female troubles are caused by the wandering womb.
 Don Elijio passed away in 1996 at the age of 103.
 Rosita also studied with Hortence Robinson, a traditional midwife and herbalist of Belize who began delivering babies when she was only 13.

-The Arvigo Techniques of Maya Abdominal Therapy® address position and health of the pelvic and abdominal organs.
+The Arvigo® Techniques of Maya Abdominal Therapy address position and health of the pelvic and abdominal organs.
 The work is best known for the correction of the prolapsed, fallen, or tilted uterus and for the prevention and treatment of benign prostate enlargement in men, and for relief of many common digestive disorders.

 Benefits for Women